JuliaLang/PackageCompiler.jl/docs/src/devdocs/binaries_part_2.md

 detail set of docs for how this is done can be found at the [embedding chapter in the Julia manual](https://docs.julialang.org/en/v1/manual/embedding/) and it is recommended to read before reading on.
-Since this is supposed to highlight the interals of PackageCompiler, will not use the conveniences shown in that section (e.g. the `julia-config.jl` script) but it is good to know they exist.
+Since this is supposed to highlight the internals of PackageCompiler, will not use the conveniences shown in that section (e.g. the `julia-config.jl` script) but it is good to know they exist.

 A rough outline of the steps we will take to create an executable are: